devalshah9/MusicEditor/resources/README.txt

 Anirudh Katipally

+                      ---------------------------------------------- MODEL ------------------------------------------------------------
 My MusicEditor model was made bottom up.
 It consists firstly of two enums, Pitch and Octave.
 I chose to represent Pitch as an enum with 12 different types, which were the pitches given to us in the assignment.
 Octave goes from 0 to 10.
 This enum classification allows me to protect my implementation from a user trying to give it bogus notes.
 From there, I made a Note class.
 A Note consists of a Pitch, Octave, and boolean.
 The Pitch and Octave use the enums to determine the note's characteristics, and the boolean indicates whether this note is a sustain or a beginning of a new note.
 This is important in determining how overlap, adding notes, and printing the state of a sheet of music.
 The note's fields are all private, with public methods that allow a note's respective fields' values to be returned.
 It also has an overriden definition of equals and compareTo, because notes should be compared only on their pitch and octave, and not the boolean indicating whether its a sustain or not.
+To adapt to the requirements of the view which is described below, notes now also have a volume and instrument field.

 From there, I have a MusicSheet class.
-A MusicSheet has one field, a HashMap that takes Integers as keys and maps those keys to ArrayLists of Notes.
+A MusicSheet has one field, a TreeMap that takes Integers as keys and maps those keys to ArrayLists of Notes.
 This is how I chose to represent a piece of music essentially.
-If a key is not present in the hashmap, then the entire beat is a rest.
+If a key is not present in the treemap, then the entire beat is a rest.
 If the key is present, then it will have the notes that are mapped to it readily available for manipulation.
 This representation makes the most sense to me, because a sheet of music does not have a finite length.
 In a case where a data structure has no finite length, it's a good idea to use a HashMap to easily place more values and retrieve a stored value with constant time access.
 Representing the values mapped to these keys as ArrayLists of Notes makes sense as well, as they do not require any special